-- Have been awarded their doctoral degrees no later than 31st May 2020.
-For this condition, the date of graduation (conferral) should be taken into account. - Note: If currently funded under an IRC PI-led award, their existing award must finish in 2022. - If you have not yet graduated, YOU MUST have all the requirements for the award of a doctoral degree, including the submission of the hardbound corrected thesis within the required timeline.
-Please indicate the year of submission above.
+- Have been awarded their doctoral degrees no later than 31st May 2022.
+For this condition, the date of graduation (conferral) should be taken into account. - Note: If currently funded under an IRC PI-led award, the applicant's existing award must finish by the project start date in 2024.

+If you have not yet graduated, you must have all the requirements for the award of a doctoral degree, including the submission of the hardbound corrected thesis within the required timeline.